 - 1/2 teaspoon lemon juice (about 1/4 lemon squeezed)

-If coconut oil is not solid, put in fridge to solidify.
-Put cup of water with ice cubes in freezer.
+- If coconut oil is not solid, put in the fridge to solidify.
+Put a cup of water with ice cubes in the freezer.

-Add solid coconut oil and pulse 5-6 times until slightly mixed
+- Add solid coconut oil and pulse until there are pea-sized pieces of coconut oil.

-Add ice water 2 Tablespoons at a time until dough-like consistency (see image above, it took me between 8-10 Tablespoons)
+- Add ice water 1 Tablespoons at a time until dough-like consistency (it took me about 5 Tablespoons).

-Using a rubber spatula, pour dough on sheet of plastic wrap.
-Wrap dough into ball and place in fridge for 30 minutes to rest
+- Using a rubber spatula, pour the dough on a sheet of plastic wrap.
+Wrap the dough into ball and place in the fridge for 30 minutes to rest.

-Remove dough from fridge and place on lightly floured countertop.
-Knead dough 3-4 times max!
-Using a rolling pin, roll out into a 8-10 inch diameter circle.
+- Remove dough from fridge and place on a lightly floured countertop.
+Knead the dough a few times.
+Using a rolling pin, roll out into 1/8" thick, 8-10" diameter circle.
+Transfer to a greased baking sheet.

-In a medium mixing bowl, add all the ingredients for the filling and mix well.
-Set aside.
+- In a medium mixing bowl, add all the ingredients for the filling and mix well.

-Gently fold edges of pie dough towards the center around all the sides.
-Sprinkle cane sugar on top of dough and on top of pear filling.
+- Gently fold edges of pie dough towards the center around all the sides.
+Sprinkle cane sugar on top of crust and on top of pear filling.

-Let cool for at least 10-15 minutes before cutting
+- Let cool for at least 10-15 minutes before cutting.
+Serve warm with vanilla ice cream.